 The second scenario involves the possibility of a decelerating off-axis jet that remains collimated with the emitting area increasing over time, as suggested for the delayed rapid rise in AT2018hyz by \citet{Matsumoto2023} and \citet{Sfaradi2023}.
 In updated work, \citet{Beniamini2023} proposes a threshold of $\beta\approx 0.44$ below which two solutions exist: a non-relativistic spherical outflow, and an off-axis relativistic jet.
 Critically, in the latter scenario, as the jet decelerates and the emission area grows, the outflow will eventually exceed the threshold value.
 For the TDEs in our sample with rising light curves (i.e., ASASSN-14ae, AT2018dyb, AT2018zr) we find values for $\beta\approx 0.01\ll 0.44$.
 Since these sources still exhibit rising emission, continued monitoring will establish whether they ever cross the threshold value of $\beta$.
 However, this is unlikely given their current evolution.
 For example, in the case of ASASSN-14ae, which is rising rapidly after a long delay of $\gtrsim 2300$ days, we find that with its current evolution ($F_{\nu,p}\propto t^{4.4}$, $\nu_p\approx {\rm const}$) it is expected to follow $\beta\propto t^{1.1}$, and hence will cross the threshold of 0.23 (0.44) in $\approx 17$ ($\approx 31$) years given the current value of $\beta\approx 0.01$; at that point it will reach a peak luminosity of $\sim {\rm few}\times 10^{43}$ erg s$^{-1}$, much in excess of the peak lumiosity of Sw1644+57.
 Similar conclusions are reached for AT2018dyb and AT2018zr, which begin rising at $\approx 10^3$ days.

-We next note the cases of iPTF16fnl and AT2019dsg, which exhibit early radio emission (i.e., peaking at $\sim 200-400$ days) and then rapidly rise again a second time.
-We could envision a scenario in which these TDEs produced both a spherical non-relativistic outflow that dominates the early radio emission, and an off-axis relativistic jet.
-The inferred velocities for both TDEs is low, $\beta\approx 0.003-0.009$, and hence they are again unlikely to eventually cross the threshold of $\beta\approx 0.44$ expected for an off-axis jet.
-As for the other TDEs with rising light curves, continued monitoring of iPTF16fnl and AT2019dsg will elucidate the origin of their emission.
+We next note the case of AT2019dsg, which exhibits early radio emission (i.e., peaking at $\sim 200-400$ days) and then rapidly rises again a second time.
+We could envision a scenario in which this TDE produced both a spherical non-relativistic outflow that dominates the early radio emission, and an off-axis relativistic jet.
+The inferred velocities for this TDE is low, $\beta\approx 0.003-0.009$, and hence they are again unlikely to eventually cross the threshold of $\beta\approx 0.44$ expected for an off-axis jet.
+As for the other TDEs with rising light curves, continued monitoring of AT2019dsg will elucidate the origin of its emission.

 Thus, we conclude based on the measured radio properties (timescales and luminosities), the inferred physical properties (velocities), and the rate of TDEs with late radio emission that off-axis jets are an unlikely explanation for this population.